 2.17 Any flag/alert on a record relating to MARAC should remain on the record for 1 year post MARAC.

 2.18 To remove information added to a Patient Warning, double-click on the patient's Precis bar to open/expand it and click on Manage, then highlight to required warning entry and select Delete, then click OK:

 3.0 As detailed in the Principles at the beginning of the guidelines, all Summary printouts (Full or Brief) will not redact information that has been hidden from online visibility.
 Please ensure to follow the recommended next steps to print out care record content and redact sensitive information using a User Defined Summary.

 3.1 A User Defined Summary can be printed from multiple tabs within the care record.
 This example is demonstrating from the Consultations tab.
 Select the Print option on the ribbon and only choose User Defined Summary:

-3.4 Select/tick Consultations to include them and then click on the Filter (last 3 consultations)
+3.3 Select/tick Consultations to include them and then click on the Filter (last 3 consultations):

-3.9 At the Print User Defined Summary window ensure the Problems tick box is not selected and click Print.
+3.6 At the Print User Defined Summary window ensure the Problems tick box is not selected and click Print:

-3.14 You will now be presented with a report containing the patient's demographic information and a list of the selected problems only.
-Click Print and attach this document to the previously printed User Defined Summary.
+3.10 A report containing the patient's demographic information and a list of the selected problems will be displayed.
+Click Print and attach this document to the previously printed User Defined Summary: